jwalareddy/cs5293sp20-project3/README.md

 ~~~
 vectorizer = TfidfVectorizer(use_idf = True, stop_words = 'english',max_features = 4000)
 ~~~
 The reason for choosing the Tf-idf vectorizer is that it makes the computation process easier.
+In my dataset, I am extracting the individual ingredients and turning each In this case, ingredients with higher tf-idf scores are more useful in being co-related with a particular cuisine compared to other ingredients that have lower tf-idf scores.
-In my dataset, I am extracting the individual ingredients and turning each of that into the vectorized form, so it extracts these particular terms relatively easy.
+By vectorizing, we can apply the fit_transform() method.
+This method joins the two steps and is used for the initial fitting of parameters on the training set x, but it also returns a transformed x′.
+Internally, it just calls first fit() and then transform() on the same data.of that into the vectorized form, so it extracts these particular terms relatively easy.
 To predict the n-closest reciptes to the cuisine that has been generated and this vectorizer makes this process easy ( the similarity computation between 2 entities is easier)

 In my oter model approach, I tried it with using the Count Vectorizer and it is primarily used for its better skewness
 ## What classifiers/clustering methods I choose and why?

 As in the screenshots that I have updated, I have used 2 models KNN Classifier and Naive Bayes model.
 For KNN classifier, it requires training data which makes it faster than other classification algorithms.
 It does not require the training concept before making predictions, and when i change my test and train data, though this wil not affect the accuracy of the algorithm implemented.
 Another reason to select this is for its easy implementation for the lesser number of arguments that it requires and can be used easily as an input to other algorithm mechanisms.